 - The short code number you’re interacting with.

 - The steps you’ve taken to try and resolve the issue.

 If your mobile phone account on T-Mobile doesn’t have short code text messaging enabled, you may receive one of the following errors when texting a short code.

 - Short code may have expired or short code texting may be blocked on your account.
 Msg 1051.

 - Service Access Denied

-Problem: This means the mobile device does not accept short code text messages.
+Problem: This means the mobile device doesn’t accept short code text messages.

-Solution: To receive short code text messages on this device, you’ll have to call T-Mobile and instruct them to activate short code text messaging on your mobile phone account.
+Solution: To receive short code text messages on this device, you’ll have to call T-Mobile and ask them to activate short code text messaging on your mobile phone account.

 We hope this answered your SMS short code question.
 If you have any other questions, check out our Learning Center.
 We’ve spent a lot of time building this database of information for you and encourage you to take advantage of it.